-The duration of this course is one and a half years, however applicants with a recognised bachelor's degree in engineering are eligible for credit recognition of up to four subjects and are thus able to complete the course in one year on a full-time basis.
+The duration of this course is one and a half years; however, applicants with a recognised bachelor's degree are eligible for credit recognition of up to four subjects and are thus able to complete the course in one year on a full-time basis.

 The MEM has been specifically designed to emphasise the interface between engineering, technology and management.
 The integration of carefully tailored coursework and an independent project delivers graduates who understand the professional, societal and environmental context and have developed a range of management and engineering capabilities to respond to it.

 In most cases, UTS offers domestic students entry to postgraduate courses on a fee paying basis.

 - based on the particular course in which you are enrolled

 - based on the number of credit points in which you are enrolled

 - at the rates set for the current year and revised annually

 Fees for future year(s) published in the online calculator, whilst unlikely to change, are estimates only.
 UTS makes every effort to provide up to date future year(s) fee estimates and to limit any changes, however, UTS reserves the right to vary fees for future year(s) at any time.

 Tuition fees can be found in the online calculator.